 The camera needs to be realigned.
-For the latest instructions on Aligning the Cameras, see "Checking Camera Calibration" on page 147.
+For the latest instructions on Aligning the Cameras, go to www.epiloglaser.com/eview-alignment.

-The eView Camera isn't Showing an Image
+The eView Camera isn't showing an Image

 The Dust Shutter is closed on the camera.
 Slide the gray metal piece next to the camera out and away from the camera to open.